pianosnake/ad-inspector/README.md

 ## Usage

 Open the developer tools panel and click the new 'Ads' tab at the top.
-Visit your AOL site of choice and ad information will be displayed for each ad call intercepted.
+Visit a website and ad information will be displayed for each ad call intercepted.

-This tool works on the following sites:
+The following sites use AOL Display Ads:

   <http://www.aol.com>